ottenwbe/pi-gen-environment/README.md

 The _pi_customizer_ allows you to adapt Raspbian images to your needs.
-To this end, the Raspbian image is be built from [scratch](https://github.com/ottenwbe/pi-gen.git) with all customizations baked into the image.
+To this end, an image is built from [scratch](https://github.com/ottenwbe/pi-gen.git) with all customizations baked into the image.

 The image is built in an isolated [build environment](#environments), e.g., a vagrant box, which is orchestrated by the pi_customizer.
-The customization is performed behind the scenes by a Ruby Gem (_pi_build_modifier_) in the build environment by adapting the [pi-gen](https://github.com/RPi-Distro/pi-gen) build scripts.
+The customization is performed behind the scenes by Ruby scripts (_pi_build_modifier_) in the build environment by adapting the [pi-gen](https://github.com/RPi-Distro/pi-gen) build scripts.

 Finally, pi_customizer also allows you to write the image to an SD card.

-# Why this project?

-At the beginning of the pi_customizer project, [pi-gen](https://github.com/RPi-Distro/pi-gen) did not offer much options to customize the build.
-This changed phenomenally!
-However, pi_customizer still offers some additional features.

 # Install